Batang Kali (state constituency)

 Batang Kali is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1974.
+It has been represented by Muhammad Muhaimin Harith Abdullah Sani of Perikatan Nasional (PN) since 2023.

 The state constituency was created in the 1974 redistribution.
 It returns a single member to the Selangor State Legislative Assembly under the first past the post voting system.
-From 2018 to 2023, the State Assemblyman for Batang Kali is Harumaini Omar from PEJUANG.